Leleat/AGodotCodeSnippetPlugin/README.md

 This plugin for Godot 3.2.X adds a popup which lists all available code snippets.
 The popup is shown with Control+Tab.

 The snippets can be filtered by a search_string.
 Ending the seach_string with " X" will jump to the X-th item in the snippet list.
 Activating a snippet will insert it at the cursor position.
-The snippets can be edited within Godot itself using the "Edit" button.
-You can define multiple positions the cursor will jump to in the snippet after insertion with an "[@X]" (and pressing the keyboard shortcut again).
-X needs to be an integer.
-Using the same number multiple times will "mirror"  variables to the same markers (see the example in the plugin).
+The snippets can be edited within Godot itself using the "Edit" button or you can directly edit the .cfg file with the editor of your choice.

+You can define "tabstops", "mirrorable variables" and "placeholders/dropdown choice".

+**See the example in the plugin for more details.**

+*Known issues:*

+- "Esc"-aping the dropdown choice options without changing the placeholder will mess up the formatting of the snippet.
+- The position of the dropdown options isn't right.
+I need a better way to position it.

 **Installation**: